 The early estate was expanded by a previous owner to include land to the north, south and west extending the size of the holding considerably.
 The core site that is the original grant land, while protected by both Penrith Council and the NSW Heritage Council in their heritage registers, has been sub-divided in the past into a number of lots.
 The land to the north and south has been recently heritage listed by Penrith Council (LEP 2010) as "Fernhill curtilage" in relation to its heritage value to Fernhill.
-The land to the west is not heritage listed.
+The land to the west is not heritage listed but is adjacent to the State heritage listed property Fairlight.

-Much of the expanded holding has been subject to forest re-growth establishing significant landscapes and resulting in large areas of the site having environmental protection in addition to heritage listing.
-This Integrated Development Application retains and protects the significant landscape areas and several environmental protection mechanisms are in place to ensure their future protection.
+Much of the expanded holding has been subject to forest re-growth establishing significant natural landscapes and resulting in large areas of the site having environmental protection in addition to heritage listing.
+This Integrated Development Application retains and protects the significant landscape areas within the central and eastern precincts and several environmental protection mechanisms are in place to ensure their future protection.